-The Seventh Judicial District Attorney's financial position was relatively unchanged from the prior year as we received essentially the same general fund appropriation.
-Our revenues increased by only \$2,100 for FY 2016.
-Our budget continues to primarily fund personal services and employee benefits, as this takes up 94% of our expenditures.
-Net position decreased.
-This decrease was due primarily to the depreciation expense on five new vehicles that were added to our total assets in FY 2015.
+The Seventh Judicial District Attorney's financial position remained stable for FY 2017 even though our revenues decreased by \$96,200 from FY 2016 to FY 2017.
+Our budget continues to primarily fund personal services and employee benefits, as this takes up 91% of our expenditures.
+Net position increased.
+This increase was due primarily to decreased expenses and capital asset expenditures being reported as expenses on the Governmental Funds statements, while in the statement of activities the cost of these assets is capitalized.
 We have still had to leave some positions vacant due to not receiving full funding for them.
-The State of New Mexico has made some progress towards an economic recovery but with the price of oil and natural gas remaining depressed we anticipate our budget remaining the same or slowly recovering to be able to fully fund the all positions that we have.
+The State of New Mexico has made some progress towards an economic recovery but with the price of oil and natural gas remaining unstable we anticipate our budget remaining the same or slowly recovering to be able to fully fund the all positions that we have.
 We remain primarily funded by the State General Fund, with the exception of a \$55,000 FY 2004 SWBPI federal grant and a FY 2005 \$13,163 SWBPI federal grant.
 Of the \$68,163 of SWBPI funds received we have a balance of \$15,774 remaining.
 Our general fund appropriation increased from FY 2006 through FY 2009 by an average of 9.7% per year.
 This came to a halt in FY 2010 and our budget decreased by an average of 4.1% per year from FY 2009 through FY 2012.
-Our budget has now been on an increasing trend, increasing by an average of 4.59% over the last three fiscal years but slowing to a 0.08% increase for FY 2016.
-On an actual budgetary basis the agency's expenditures were \$2,476,000 and revenues were \$2,506,400 for FY 2016.
-Current budgeted revenues exceeded our current budgeted expenditures by \$30,400, or 1.21%.
-Or, to look at this from another perspective, we spent 98.79% of our general fund budget.
-This excess of \$30,400 has been included in the required reversion to the state general fund.
+Our budget was on an increasing trend, increasing by an average of 4.59% over the last three fiscal years but slowing to a 0.08% increase for FY 2016 and then a 3.84% decrease for FY 2017.
+On an actual budgetary basis the agency's expenditures were \$2,387,586 and revenues were \$2,410,200 for FY 2017.
+Current budgeted revenues exceeded our current budgeted expenditures by \$22,614, or 0.94%.
+Or, to look at this from another perspective, we spent 99.06% of our general fund budget.
+This excess of \$22,614 has been included in the required reversion to the State General Fund.

-The final budget changed from the original by \$15,774 after establishing the budget from the fund balance for the remaining SWBPI funds, and decreased by \$15,100 due to legislative reductions from the 2016 legislative session.
+The final budget changed from the original by \$15,774 after establishing the budget from the fund balance for the remaining SWBPI funds, and decreased by \$74,500 due to enacted reductions from the 2016 legislative special session.

 Overall, the Seventh Judicial District Attorney's Office remains financially stable due to careful planning with our staff levels.
-The State's economic outlook does remain uncertain and our FY 2017 budgets have been reduced by 3%.
-Although we are planning for the possibility of further budget reductions, we are also hoping that we can soon receive appropriations to fully staff our approved positions, and that we are able to hire qualified individuals, in order to continue to effectively and efficiently carry out our mission.
+The State's economic outlook continues to remain uncertain although our FY 2018 budget increased by 2.7%.
+Although we continue to plan for the possibility of further budget reductions, we are also hoping that we can soon receive and maintain appropriations to fully staff our approved positions, and that we are able to hire qualified individuals in order to continue to effectively and efficiently carry out our mission.

-STATE OF NEW MEXICO SEVENTH JUDICIAL DISTRICT ATTORNEY STATEMENTS OF NET POSITION JUNE 30, 2016 AND 2015
+STATE OF NEW MEXICO SEVENTH JUDICIAL DISTRICT ATTORNEY STATEMENTS OF NET POSITION JUNE 30, 2017 AND 2016